-We are very excited to be able to offer free gentle yoga, tai chi and mindful meditation classes for people with lupus and one caregiver or support person.
+We are very excited to be able to offer free gentle yoga and tai chi classes for people with lupus and one caregiver or support person.
 The yoga and tai chi classes are seated/chair supported; attendees wanting to add more intensity to their sessions are welcome to bring a yoga mat to do some of their exercises on the floor.
 Watch video clips of yoga instructor Pam Glenn and CEO Lisa Kelly at a recent class and tai chi instructor Bonnie Sweeney demonstrating some moves.

 2nd Tuesday - Yoga

 Tai chi classes will not be held in July, Sept, Nov & Dec 2019.

 COST IS FREE BUT REGISTRATION IS REQUIRED FOR FIRST YOGA AND FIRST TAI CHI CLASS.
 After initial registration, the classes are drop-in.
 In case of inclement weather, check our Chapter Facebook page.